Search

 Pushing back on bad ideas

-Preventing features that would have cost 3x to remove
+Preventing features that would have cost three times more to remove later

 Asking the right questions